Sometimes your colleagues come to you and ask for a favor to simplify their tasks by offering new tools.

 Synchronizing files among several destinations is one of the tasks that almost every computer engineer has to do these days.

 Although a simple copy/paste operation may be a working solution increased number of files and their growing size have made it the worst option.

-Nowadays, software tools like Microsoft’s SyncToy brought a simple synchronization framework to the previous copy/paste old habit with more efficiency.
+Nowadays, software tools like Microsoft’s SyncToy brought a simple synchronization framework to the last copy/paste old habit with more efficiency.
 Although SyncToy is free to use it only supports Windows OS and works on its respective file system.

-For what I was asked to do, I need a tool that could be scheduled for file transfer between Windows directories and FTP servers.
+For what I was asked to do, I needed a tool that could be scheduled for file transfer between Windows directories and FTP servers.
 There are lots of tools on the Internet that can do such a task using an internal scheduling engine with a suitable GUI but they are not free and you have to pay for them.

-If you are a computer expert and you can handle some simple configuration parameters, CyberKiko has provided a light and free package called FTPSync that could be scheduled using Windows Task Scheduler.
+If you are a computer expert and you can handle some simple configuration parameters, CyberKiko has provided a light and free package called FTPSync that can be scheduled using Windows Task Scheduler.
 FTPSync has a GUI that only shows the activity of the software and you have to set configuration parameters using an INI file.

-Although this way of configuring the software is not very easy the online documentation and the sample configuration files are enough to have a better understanding of how it works.
+Although this way of configuring the software is not very easy, the online documentation and the sample configuration files are enough to better understand how it works.